Hoyasumii/bee-movie/README.md

 I enjoy what I do.
 Is that a crime?

 Not yet it isn't.
 But is this what it's come to for you?
-Exploiting tiny, hel
+Exploiting tiny, help